Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density Functional Theory: Introduction

 This assumption is, however, well defined as it guarantees to model dynamical quadrupole polarizabilities as lower bound quantities while the introduction of \emph{ab initio}-derived scaling factors could be used to improve over this assumption.\cite{tangdynpol}\\

-We note that the dipole polarizabilities used in Eq.\eqref{aimquadpol}, can be either taken directly from Eq.\eqref{tspol} or can be further screened by solving Dyson-like self-consistent screening equations.\cite{scs,mbd_rsscs} In this work the latter is chosen and, as a consequence, these screening effects are thus transferred to quadrupole polarizabilities via Eq.\eqref{aimquadpol}.\\ The explicit expressions of the multipole interaction tensor $\mathbf{T}_{ik}^\text{LR}$, is given in Eq.\eqref{texpl} for the $ik$ pair placed at distance $R_{ik}$ and greek letters are used to denote $x,y,z$ Cartesian components while the damping function is shown separately in Eq.\eqref{fermi}.
+We note that the dipole polarizabilities used in Eq.\eqref{aimquadpol}, can be either taken directly from Eq.\eqref{tspol} or can be further screened by solving Dyson-like self-consistent screening equations.\cite{scs,mbd_rsscs} In this work the latter is chosen and, as a consequence, these screening effects are thus transferred to quadrupole polarizabilities via Eq.\eqref{aimquadpol}.\\ The explicit expressions of the multipole interaction tensor $\mathbf{T}_{ik}^\text{LR}$, is given in Eq.\eqref{texpl} for the $ik$ pair placed at distance $R_{ik}$ and greek letters are used to denote $x,y,z$ Cartesian components.

-The Fermi damping function $f(R_{ik},S_{ik})$ defined in Eq.\eqref{fermi} where $R_i^\text{vdw}$ represents the AIM van der Waals radius obtained as the ratio between the AIM dipole (sceened) polarizability and the free atom one while $\beta$ is the parameter modulating the range-separation of the multipole interaction tensor.
+The general form of the Fermi damping function $f_{MM'}(R_{ik},S_{ik})$ (${MM'}$ denoting $\mu \mu$, $\mu Q$ or $QQ$) is defined in Eq.\eqref{fermi} where $R_i^\text{vdw}$ represents the AIM van der Waals radius here modelled as the ratio between the AIM dipole (screened) polarizability and the free atom one while $\beta$ is the parameter modulating the range-separation of the multipole interaction tensor.
+Finally the $l_{MM'}$ term, represents a multipole-dependent universal factor that ensures a stronger damping as the multipole order increases ($l_{\mu \mu} < l_{\mu Q} < l_{QQ}$), in line to the behavior of the popular Tang and Toennies damping functions based on the incomplete gamma function.\cite{ttdamp}

-As it appears in Eq.\eqref{texpl}, all dipole-dipole, quadrupole-quadrupole and mixed terms are screened by a common damping function.
-This may not be the most optimal solution for shorter-range interaction regimes as different multipolar interactions could be modelled by specific damping terms in line to what discussed by Tang and Toennies,\cite{ttdamp} however, in virtue of its simplicity, this approach will be embraced in this work.\\ We solve the RPA formula in Eq.\eqref{rpambd} by means of Gauss-Legendre, nevertheless, more sophisticated quadrature techniques such as the Clenshaw-Curtis quadrature\cite{fancyquad,fancyquad2} could also be potentially employed.\\ The DNN-MBDQ model is implemented in the Tinker-HP package\cite{tinkerhp} where the extremely efficient linear-scaling stochatic Lanczos-based DNN-MBD model is also implemented.\cite{mbd_stoch} PBE and PBE0 pure energies have been calculated with Jensen's pcseg-3 basis set as it corresponds \emph{de facto} to the complete basis set limit for the employed semi-local functionals.\cite{pcseg}